BeanMeUp/discordjs-pocketbase/README.md

 -   Run `yarn`
 -   Get your discord bot token from the [Discord Developers Webpage](https://discord.com/developers/applications)
 -   Rename the `.env.example` file to `.env` and fill it
--   Get your service account key from Firebase and add it to `./src/serviceAccountKey.json`
 -   Join the bot to your discord server
 -   And if you want to test the commands before publishing it globally, it is recommended that you set the `GUILDID` var in the `.env`, otherwise the bot will automatically publish them globally (and that can take 1 hour sometimes because of the discord servers)